matgorka/openttd-content/newgrfs/default-railwagons/readme.txt

 # Description

-An OpenGFX+ Industries fix, adds default food vans and fruit trucks (from sub-arctic and sub-tropical climates) to the temperate climate.
-Restores grain hoppers to sub-arctic and sub-tropical climates (without the fix wheat and maize are stored in coal trucks and copper ore hoppers respectively).
+An OpenGFX+ Industries fix.
+Adds default food vans and fruit trucks (from sub-arctic and sub-tropical climates) to the temperate climate.
+Restores grain hoppers to sub-arctic and sub-tropical climates (without the fix, wheat and maize are stored in coal trucks and copper ore hoppers, respectively).

 # Localization

-Unless the renaming option is on this NewGRF doesn't interfere with text data of railwagons therefore it won't cause any problems with localization - it supports all the languages that OpenTTD supports by default.
-If renaming option is on the following languages are supported for refrigerated wagons:
+Unless the renaming option is on, this NewGRF doesn't interfere with the text data of railwagons, therefore it won't cause any problems with localization; it supports all the languages that OpenTTD supports by default.
+If the renaming option is selected, the following languages are supported for refrigerated wagons:
  - Arabic (Egypt)
  - Bulgarian
  - Chinese (Traditional)